daverick/es-kind/Readme.md

 ## Requirements

-* Install [kind](https://kind.sigs.k8s.io) in this folder.Tested with kind version 0.8.1 .
+* Install [kind](https://kind.sigs.k8s.io) in this folder.
+Tested with kind version 0.8.1 .
 * Having Docker.
 Tested with Docker version 19.03.12 .
+* Have eck-operator-1.3.yaml in this folder ( from https://download.elastic.co/downloads/eck/1.3.0/all-in-one.yaml)

 Tested on MacOS Catalina 10.15.6